Friday79/math_game/README.md

 - JS

   ### Version use
-  The version use was gitpod which was then push to github repository, with Repo name of friday79/Math_Game
+  The version use was gitpod editor which was then push to github remote repository, with Repo name of friday79/Math_Game

   Font Google was use to inport font to the css